telicent-oss/jena-fuseki-kafka/README.md

 ## Connector Configuration

-The connector configuration goes in the Fuseki confiuration file.
+The connector configuration goes in the Fuseki configuration file.

 ```
 PREFIX :        <#>